 Month Objectives Planning and Research for the Project Work Preferably till November- December Teachers plan a day to orient students about the ALS projects, details are shared with all stakeholders.
 Students choose a project, select team members and develop project- plan.
 Group meets (preferably online) and reports to the team leader about the progress: shortfalls and successes are detailed.
 Team leader apprises teacher-mentor.
 Students working individually or in pairs also update the teachers.
-A logical, deliverable and practical plan is drafted by the team/pair/individual.
+A logical, deliverable and practical plan is drafted by the team/ pair/individual.
 Goals/objectives are clearly defined for all.
 Work is delegated to team members by the team leader.
-Students wishing to work alone develop their own plan of Action. • Detailed project schedules are shared with the teacher.
-December- January Suggestions and improvements are shared by the teacher, wherever necessary.
+Students wishing to work alone develop their own plan of Action.
+Detailed project schedules are shared with the teacher.
+December- January January-February Suggestions and improvements are shared by the teacher, wherever necessary.
 Group members coordinate and keep communication channels open for interaction.
 Gaps (if any) are filled with the right skill sets by the Team Leader/ individual student.
 The final draft of the project portfolio/ report is prepared and submitted for evaluation.
-January-February Students are assessed on their group/pair/individual presentations on allotted days.
+Students are assessed on their group/pair/individual January-February Students are assessed on their group/pair/individual presentations on allotted days.
 Final Viva is conducted by the External/Internal examiner.
 February-March or as per the timelines given by the Board Marks are uploaded on the CBSE website.

-SAMPLE RUBRIC FOR ALS Project Work (For Theatre/Role Play/Oral presentation/Interview/Podcast)
+SAMPLE RUBRIC FOR ALS Project Work (For Theatre/Role Play/Oral presentation/ Interview/ Podcast)

-CATEGORY 1 2 3 4 5 TIME LIMIT Presentation is less than or more than 5 minutes long Presentation exceeded or less than specified time limit by 4 to 5minutes Presentation exceeded or less than specified time limit by 3 to 4 minutes Presentation exceeded or less than specified time limit by 2 to 3 minutes Student/ group adhered to the given time limit CONTENT/SCRIPT/ QUESTIONNAIRE Script is not related to topic or issue Well written script/content shows little understanding of parts of topic Well written script/content shows good understanding of parts of topic Well written script/content shows a good understanding of subject topic Well written script/content shows full understanding of subject topic CREATIVITY No props/costumes/ stage presentation lack-lustre Some work done, average stage set- up and costumes Well organized presentation, could have improved Logical use of props , reasonable work done, creative Suitable props /honest effort seen/ considerable work done/ Creative and relevant costumes PREPAREDNESS Student/group seems to be unprepared Some preparedness visible, but Rehearsal is lacking Somewhat prepared, rehearsal is lacking Good preparedness, but need better rehearsal Complete preparedness/ rehearsed presentation CLARITY OF SPEECH Lack of clarity in presentation many words mispronounced Speaks clearly, some words are mispronounced Speaks clearly 90% of the time/ a few mispronounced words Speaks clearly and distinctly 95% of time/ few mispronounced words Speaks clearly distinctly 95% of time/ fluency in pronunciation USE OF PROPS (Theatre/Role Play) Only 1/no relevant props used 1 to 2 relevant props used 2 to 3 relevant props used 3 to 4 relevant props used 4 to 5 relevant props used EXPRESSION/ BODY LANGUAGE Very little use of Facial expressions /body language, does not Generate much interest expressions and Facial expressions and body Language are used to try to generate some enthusiasm expression and body language sometimes Facial expression and body language generate strong enthusiasm with the topic PORTFOLIO- PRESENTATION Inadequate & unimpressive Somewhat suitable & convincing Adequate & relevant Interesting, enjoyable & relevant Brilliant, creative& exceptional
+ALTEAADY A Interview/ F , - CATEGORY 1 2 3 4 5 TIME LIMIT Presentation is less than or more than 5 minutes long Presentation exceeded or less than specified time limit by 4 to 5 minutes Presentation exceeded or less than specified time limit by 3 to 4 minutes Presentation exceeded or less than specified time limit by 2 to 3 mins Student/ group adhered to the given time limit CONTENT/ SCRIPT/ QUESTIONNAIRE Script is not related to topic or issue Well written script/content shows little understanding of parts of topic Well written script/content shows good understanding of parts of topic Well written script/content shows a good understanding of subject topic Well written script/content shows full understanding of subject topic CREATIVITY No props/ costumes/ stage presentation lack-lustre Some work done, average stage set-up and costumes Well organized presentation, could have improved Logical use of props, reasonable work done, creative Suitable props /effort seen/ considerable work done/ Creative and relevant costumes PREPAREDNESS Student/ group seems to be unprepared Some visible preparedness but Rehearsal is lacking Somewhat prepared, rehearsal is lacking Good preparedness but need better rehearsal Complete Preparedness /rehearsed presentation CLARITY OF SPEECH Lack of clarity in presentation many words mis- pronounced Speaks clearly some words are mis- pronounced Speaks clearly 90% of the time/ a few mis- pronounced words Speaks clearly and distinctly 95% of time/ Few mis- pronounced words Speaks clearly distinctly 95% of time/ fluency in pronunciation USE OF PROPS (Theatre/Role Play) Only 1/no relevant props used Very little use of facial expressions /body language, Does not generate much interest 1 to 2 relevant props used Little Use of facial expressions and body language 2 to 3 relevant props used Facial expressions and body language is used to try to generate some enthusiasm 3 to 4 relevant props used Facial expression and body language sometimes generate enthusiasm with the topic 4 to 5 relevant props used Facial expression and body language generate enthusiasm with the topic PORTFOLIO- PRESENTATION Inadequate & unimpressive Somewhat suitable & convincing Adequate & relevant Interesting, enjoyable & relevant Brilliant, creative& exceptional